 Some revolutionaries, such as Robespierre, opposed this idea supported by Sieyès in an attempt to establish a direct democracy that was much less representative.
 It’ll be the Jacobins.
 These quarrels weakened the Revolution and Sieyès allied himself with Napoleon Bonaparte to establish the Empire.

-Whereas the economy of the common goods makes it possible to eliminate, as in medieval times, misery, famine, unemployment through the political action carried out by local assemblies which use subsidiarity to adapt optimal solutions to their local peculiarities, as in the time of cathedrals, as in the first peoples in Asia, Melanesia and elsewhere.
+While the economy of the management of commons with common property makes it possible to eliminate, as in medieval times, misery, famine, unemployment through political action carried out by local assemblies which use subsidiarity To adapt optimal solutions to their local particularities, as in the time of cathedrals, as in the first peoples in Asia, melanesia and elsewhere.

 Malinowski will use these testimonies of love and social life to establish the doctrine of functionalism to demonstrate that customs and social rites have a function to stabilize a social group, strengthen its cohesion and develop social peace, using in particular sexual freedom, whereas Freud rightly indicated until then that the repression of sexuality would be the foundation of the social order… in patriarchal societies.
 We have indicated the path that since functionalism leads to structuralism, to Claude Levi-Strauss and to the development of anthropology, ethnology in the humanities.